What to Pack for Your First Motorhome Trip: The Complete Checklist

 Everything above, plus:

-- Car seats appropriate for your children's age and size (we have ISOFIX fittings)
+- Car seats appropriate for your children's age and size - check they fit before the day you collect

 - Colouring books, sticker books, and small toys for rainy afternoons